-The newborn screen that was collected at birth found that your baby has a high IRT level.
+The newborn screen that was collected at birth found that your baby has a very high IRT level.
 IRT is a protein made by the pancreas.
 IRT can be elevated for a number of reasons, including cystic fibrosis (CF).
 Because the IRT was elevated, your baby's blood spots were tested for the 39 most common changes (variants) to the gene that causes CF (CFTR gene).
-Your baby was found to have two disease-causing changes in the cystic fibrosis gene.
+Your baby did not have any of those most common changes.